St Ignatius Loyola Church, Toowong: Early Catholicism in Brisbane

+Construction commenced

 The foundation stone for the church was laid on 16 June 1929.
-Duhig announced at the ceremony that "the day of wooden churches are past" and that he hoped that no more would be built in the city.
+Duhig announced at the ceremony that "the days of wooden churches are past" and that he hoped that no more would be built in the city.
 His vision for the development of the Catholic Church in Queensland included plans for the building of a number of substantial churches to manifest the strength and presence of the Church.
 Seeking landmark sites, he chose many on hilltops.

 The new church was built by Concrete Constructions Ltd and was supervised by Leo Drinan, Hennessy's partner in the Brisbane office.
-All materials used were of the best quality and all five altars were designed by H Credington of the Catholic Art Gallery in Melbourne and made in his studios at Carrara in Italy.
+All materials used were of the best quality, and all five altars were designed by H Credington of the Catholic Art Gallery in Melbourne and made in his studios at Carrara in Italy.
 Andrew Petrie and Sons erected them.
 Many handsome gifts were bestowed on the church, including altars, statuary and a number of stained glass windows by John Hardman of London and William Bustard, a noted local glass artist who created the "Magnificat" and "Christ the King" windows.

 The Architects and Builders Journal of Queensland, in its May edition, predicted that "This building should rank as one of the handsomest churches of its size in Queensland".
 The Catholic Leader of 22 May 1930 thought that "The Italian Romanesque style of architecture, with the scope for elaborate interior embellishment and bold use of colour, is eminently suitable to the climate of Queensland" and the church indeed has a high quality of interior detailing.
-This decorative work includes ornate main and side altars, statuary, stained glass and in particular, extensive and striking scagliola work to the sanctuary and pulpit.
+This decorative work includes ornate main and side altars, statuary, stained glass, and, in particular, extensive and striking scagliola work to the sanctuary and pulpit.